Too Many Cats: A Call for Compassion

 When Multiple Pets May Indicate a Mental Illness

-People whose lives are unmanageable due to the number of animals that share their home are usually suffering from some form of mental illness.
+People whose lives are unmanageable because of the number of animals that share their home are usually suffering from some form of mental illness.
 Symptoms of mental illness may include some combination of the following:

-- The individual believes that she or he is offering the animals exceptional care despite the objective evidence that many are ill, malnourished, dirty, and/or dying;
+- The individual believes that she or he is offering the animals exceptional care despite the objective evidence that many are ill, malnourished, dirty, or dying;

 - The individual sees the animals as children or siblings and looks to them for love he or she never found with other people;